 Kreator — Endorama (1999)

-The nu-metal/industrial years weren’t just a difficult time for American thrash bands,they resulted in a worldwide epidemic of flailing mediocrity from the genre’s titans.
+The nu-metal/industrial years weren’t just a difficult time for American thrash bands; they resulted in a worldwide epidemic of flailing mediocrity from the genre’s titans.
 On their 1999 record Endorama, Kreator thought they could beat out the rising threat of Rammstein by adopting their gothic industrial into their tried-and-true thrash formula.
-To no one’s surprise, it didn’t work, and in 2019 it sounds dated, clumsy, and completely ineffectual within their otherwise strong discography.
+To no-one’s surprise it didn’t work, and today it sounds dated, clumsy and completely ineffectual within their otherwise strong discography.

 King Gizzard & The Lizard Wizard — Infest The Rats’ Nest (2019)

-The Australian psych-rock troupe King Gizzard & The Lizard Wizard have played dress-up with their sound before.
-During their notorious five-album output of 2017, the group toyed with contemporary jazz and rented some combat boots for their metallic sci-fi concept Murder of the Universe.
-However, none of their previous experiments rendered them unrecognizable—until their latest, this year’s Infest The Rats’ Nest.
+Australian psych-rock troupe King Gizzard & The Lizard Wizard have played dress-up with their sound before.
+During their notorious five-album output of 2017, the group toyed with contemporary jazz and rented some combat boots for their metallic sci-fi concept Murder Of The Universe.
+However, none of their previous experiments rendered them unrecognizable – until Infest The Rats’ Nest.
 Most of this record sees the band adjusting their production, their instrumental tones, and their vocal styles to adopt a straight-up Big Four thrash sensibility.
-It’s more than just a brush with metal, it’s a full-throttle commitment to capturing the genre’s anger and energy, and it results in some moments that genuinely sound like they could’ve been recorded in 1987 by a bunch of kids binging on Kill ‘Em All.
+It’s more than just a brush with metal, it’s a full-throttle commitment to capturing the genre’s anger and energy, and it results in some moments that genuinely sound like they could’ve been recorded in 1987 by a bunch of kids binging on Kill ’Em All.

 Metallica — St. Anger (2003)